|

 activity is for the birthday boy or girl.
 Gather picture

-books that address birthday celebrations and place them in a
+books that address birthday celebrations and place them

-birthday with pictures, photographs and a short narrative to
+document his/her birthday with pictures, photographs and

-share with the class in the author's chair.
-You may use a
+a short narrative to share with the class in the

-birthday form for them to fill out.
-Include a birthday card
+fill out.
+Include a birthday card and a personal message

-and a personal message and send the backpack home for an
+and send the backpack home for an interactive center.
+Be

-look forward to the day they get to take the backpack home.
+the day they get to take the backpack home.

-My Birthday Writing Paper
+Birthday Writing Paper

 Suggestions for Center